windoze/pitaya-go-rs/README.md

 https://github.com/makerdiary/pitaya-go

-## PyOCD
+## Debug

-VSCode configurations are set to use [Pitaya-Link](https://wiki.makerdiary.com/pitaya-link/) debug probe, but others may also work.
+VSCode configurations are set to use [Pitaya-Link](https://wiki.makerdiary.com/pitaya-link/) debug probe and PyOCD, but others may also work.

 ## License